This is how a 1981 Chevrolet Camaro Z/28 was always supposed to be

 The sale comes complete with a large paperwork file that includes the owner’s manual, title documentation, service manuals, maintenance records, and build receipts.
 Everyone loves how these Camaros look, but no one expects them to run this aggressively.
 So it’s a custom T-top coupe you need to get your hands on right now.

 More info: Listing has ended.
-Search on eBay for similar 1981 Chevrolet Camaro
+Click to search on eBay for similar 1981 Chevrolet Camaro (Affiliate link)

 Seller's other items: streetsideclassiccars